rfocosi/otp-cli/README.md

 One-Time Password generator tool using `oathtool`.

-It works like `Authy` and `Google Password Generator`, but for command line.
+It works like `Authy` and `Google Authenticator`, but for shell command line.

 Automatically copies the token into your computer's copy buffer.
 Just paste it anywhere.